 - Positive feelings refer to how much we enjoy our lives.
 This has a causal effect on our social network, friends, and even our personality.

-Diener describes the benefits of subjective wellbeing:
+Diener describes the benefits of having high levels of SWB:

 - Altruism: Happier people are more likely to be good citizens who are able to generously give their energy and time to help others in need.

-- Higher life expectancy and improved overall health
+- Higher life expectancy and improved overall health.

-- Higher levels of employment and income
+- Higher levels of employment and income.

-- Improved productivity and quality of work
+- Improved productivity and quality of work.

-- Better social behaviors and social cohesion
+- Better social behaviors and social cohesion.

-- More engagement in environmental health
+- More engagement in environmental health.